Lapis-Apple/Lapis-Apple/README.md

-### Hi there 👋!
+### Hello there
-Here's Lapis Apple!
+I'm Lapis Apple,
-A normally student from China, Shandong.
+A student from China, Shandong.

-I'm not a programmer and not a coder.
+Currently not a programmer nor a coder, learning much things.

 - 🔭 I’m currently working on playing games!(
 - 🌱 I’m currently learning Python.